-TrustFactory SSL Issuing CA may accept a re-key request provided that it is authorized by the original Subscriber, or an organization administrator who retains responsibility for the Private Key on behalf of a Subscriber.
+TrustFactory SSL Issuing CA may accept a re-key request provided that it is authorized by the original Subscriber, or an AOR who retains responsibility for the Private Key on behalf of a Subscriber.
 A re-key request from the Subscriber is submitted via login to the Subscriber Management Portal.
 A Certificate signing request is mandatory with any new Public Key to be certified.
 A re-key is requested only via the Subscriber Management Portal

-4.7.3 Processing Certificate Re-Keying / Re-issue Requests
+Processing Certificate Re-Keying Requests